iteam1/jetboy/docs/hardwares.md

 ### Hardware

-This document contain the desciption about robot's hardware
+This document contain the desciption about robot's hardwares

 |No|Hardware|Quantity|Description|Comment|Status|
 |---|---|---|---|---|---|